-Ultrasound for Arthritis Diagnosis, the uses of ultrasound (US) technology in rheumatology have been growing in importance over the last few years.
+Ultrasound for Arthritis Diagnosis in Dubai, UAE, the uses of ultrasound (US) technology in rheumatology have been growing in importance over the last few years.
 With this technology, physicians can now “see” inside the joint in real time and find indications of active inflammation or fluid-indicators that are often hard to find by palpation or visual assessment alone.
 There are also dynamic applications that allow physicians to assess a joint during movement.
 This is not possible using static modalities such as magnetic resonance imaging or computed tomography scans.

 For decades, X-ray images have been used to help detect rheumatoid arthritis (RA) and to monitor for the progression of bone damage.
 In early rheumatoid arthritis, however, X-rays may appear normal although the disease is active – making the films useful as a baseline but not much help in getting a timely diagnosis and treatment.
 Modern imaging techniques, including ultrasound and magnetic resonance imaging (MRI), can reveal early, non-bony signs of RA that are invisible on X-ray.